How do you imagine your retirement lifestyle?

 In retirement, certainly in the first several years, you are often in the lowest tax bracket of your life.
-There many tax opportunities during this time.
+As such, there many tax opportunities during this time.

 Roth conversions.
 Determine the appropriate amount to convert each year to maximize the lower tax brackets.
-Not only will you be able to purposefully choose which tax rate you pay, but this will also lower future Requirement Minimum Distributions at age 70 ½ that may push you into even higher tax brackets.
-Further, after the 5-year rule has been met, the distributions from the Roth IRA are not counted as earned income when determining the taxability of social security benefits.
+Not only will you be able to select which tax rate you pay, but this will also lower future Required Minimum Distributions at age 70 ½ that may push you into even higher tax brackets.
+Further, after the 5-year rule has been met, the distributions from the Roth IRA are not characterized as earned income when determining the taxability of Social Security benefits.

 Investment Asset Placement.
-Strategically use taxable, tax-exempt and tax-deferred accounts to lower your lifetime tax bill.
+Strategically use taxable, tax-exempt and tax-deferred accounts to lower your lifetime tax obligations.

-Certain assets are tax efficient, meaning their earnings are taxed favorably.
-Other assets are not tax efficient, meaning their earnings are not taxed favorably.
-Proper placement of these assets can significantly reduce your lifetime tax bill.
+Certain assets are tax efficient, meaning such earnings are taxed favorably.
+Other assets are not tax efficient, meaning such earnings are not taxed favorably.
+Proper placement of these assets can significantly reduce your lifetime tax obligations.
 Further, there are other investments that create valuable tax credits.
 Placing these investments in the wrong type of account will cause you to lose the entire tax credit, which can significantly reduce your rate of return.
-Lastly, there are times that investment values go down.
-By having these in the appropriate accounts you can tax advantage of the loss on your tax return.
+Lastly, of course, there are times that investment values go down.
+By having these in the appropriate accounts you can take advantage of the loss on your tax return.

 Benefits of Asset Placement:

-Position higher expected growth asset for lower tax rates
+Position higher expected growth assets for lower tax rates

 Position equities for loss harvesting opportunities

-Reduce future dollar amount of RMDs which starts at age 70 ½
+Reduce future dollar amounts of RMDs, which starts at age 70 ½

-There is also an opportunity to further lower your future Requirement Minimum Distributions at age 70 ½ by placing the appropriate investments in
+There is also an opportunity to further lower your future Required Minimum Distributions at age 70 ½ by placing the appropriate investments in

 your traditional IRA.